shimming-toolbox/shimming-toolbox/README.rst

   etc.

   Options:
-  --mag PATH                  Input path of mag nifti file  [required] --unwrapper [prelude]       Algorithm for unwrapping  [default: prelude] -o, --output PATH           Output filename for the fieldmap, supported types : '.nii', '.nii.gz' --mask PATH                 Input path for a mask.
-Mask must be the same
+  --mag PATH                     Input path of mag nifti file  [required] --unwrapper [prelude|skimage]  Algorithm for unwrapping. skimage is
+                                 installed by default, prelude requires FSL to be installed.  [default: prelude] -o, --output PATH              Output filename for the fieldmap, supported types : '.nii', '.nii.gz'  [default:
-                              shape as the array of each PHASE input.
+                                 ./fieldmap.nii.gz]
+  --autoscale-phase BOOLEAN      Tells whether to auto rescale phase inputs
+                                 according to manufacturer standards.
+If you
+                                 have non standard data, it would be preferable to set this option to False and input your phase data from -pi to pi to avoid unwanted rescaling  [default: True] --mask PATH                    Input path for a mask.
+Mask must be the same shape as the array of each PHASE input.
   --threshold FLOAT              Threshold for masking if no mask is provided.
                                  Allowed range: [0, 1] where all scaled values lower than the threshold are set to 0.
+                                 [default: 0.05]
+  --savemask PATH                Filename of the mask calculated by the
+                                 unwrapper
   --gaussian-filter BOOLEAN      Gaussian filter for B0 map --sigma FLOAT                  Standard deviation of gaussian filter.
+Used
+                                 for: gaussian_filter
-Used for: gaussian_filter -v, --verbose [info|debug]  Be more verbose
+  -v, --verbose [info|debug]     Be more verbose
   -h, --help                     Show this message and exit.

 .. admonition:: Note